 ∗ Be aware of the forecast.
 While most winter days in the Mojave Desert are sunny, that doesn't rule out the chance of wind, rain, and even snow storms during winter.
 Avoid outdoor activities during these storms.
 Red Rock Canyon's forecast can be found here: National Weather Service

 ∗ Stay hydrated.
+It is very dry here, even in winter, so bring at least 1-2 liters of water per person for your visit.
 Don't wait until you are thirsty.
 Avoid alcohol, coffee, tea, and caffeinated soft drinks, which can cause dehydration.

 ∗ Dress in plenty of layers.
 Keep your head, ears, hands, and feet warm with hats, gloves, and wool socks.
 Use sunscreen and wear a hat when outdoors.